 Violation of the Code of Ethics

+All staff are required to sign a Code of Conduct yearly.
 A HLML employee violating any provisions of this policy will be subject to disciplinary action and possible dismissal.

 Use of Social Media

 When engaging in personal social media, HLML employees are expected to act responsibly and respectfully.
 In particular, we advise employees to: